vallafederico/starters/readme.md

 **A THING I DO FOR ME.**

 Feel free to use, but keep in mind this is a me thing.

 Here's a most likely not updated [list of what's coming next](https://github.com/vallafederico/starters/blob/master/todo.md).

-Highly opinionated, frictionless way to spin up any creative projects (for me).
+Highly opinionated, frictionless way to spin up any creative dev projects (for me).
 Tries to cover all the things that stand between me and actually starting something new.
-COmposable but standalone as well.
+Composable standalone pieces.
+You might want a starter

 Currently (and forever) WIP.

-Currently on [pnpm](https://pnpm.io/) + and [Vite.js](https://vitejs.dev/).
+Works on [pnpm](https://pnpm.io/) + and [Vite.js](https://vitejs.dev/).
 You might want to use [degit](https://github.com/Rich-Harris/degit) to get the files.

 👀

 ### Clone Scripts